adambard/learnxinyminutes-docs/perl6.html.markdown

 use JSON::Tiny; # if you installed Rakudo* or Panda, you'll have this module say from-json('[1]').perl; #=> [1]

-# To declare a package you use `class Package::Name::Here;` to declare a class,
+# Declare your own packages like this:
-#  or if you only want to export variables/subs, you can use `module`:
+#  `class Package::Name::Here;` to declare a class, or if you only want to
-#  If you're coming from Perl 5 please not you're not usually supposed to use
+#  export variables/subs, you can use `module`.
+If you're coming from Perl 5
-#  the `package` keyword.
+#  please note you're not usually supposed to use the `package` keyword.

 module Hello::World { # Bracketed form
                       # If `Hello` doesn't exist yet, it'll just be a "stub",